vzuburlis/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 19: Jul 8, 2019

+Started a new class that will refelct a table row from the database.

+### Day 18: Jul 7, 2019

+Fixed a bug at Gila CMS, where a widget could not save a text with the html tags.

+### Day 17: Jul 6, 2019

+Visited a friend and showed me some good stuff made with 3d printer.
+Little coding.

+### Day 16: Jul 5, 2019

+Edit a list of emails from the administration and save them in json format.

 ### Day 15: Jul 4, 2019

 **Today's Progress**: Refacture an old tool with angular and doctrine.he code.